Live Chat Now

 Bachelor of Arts (BA)

-Coursework for the BA degree tends to focus on critical thinking, communication and holistic learning.
+Coursework for the BA degree tends to focus on critical thinking, communication skills and holistic learning.
 Numerous BA majors fall under the academic areas of humanities, social sciences and communications, journalism or media.

 Bachelor of Science (BS)